 Samburu National Reserve Kenya is the most popular reserve in northern Kenya.
 Wildlife viewing is good, and most big safari animals are easily spotted.
 The arid environment is home to a variety of north Kenya specials – both birds and mammals.
 A village visit to a nearby Samburu homestead is a worthwhile activity.

-Samburu offers great wildlife viewing, and good densities mean that most safari animals can be seen within a couple of days.
+Samburu offers great wildlife viewing, and good densities mean that most safari animals seen within a couple of days.
 There are several habituated leopards, and sightings are not unusual.
 Elephants are plentiful, and there is a variety of antelope, including both the greater and lesser kudu, with their impressive horns.
 Only rhino is absent from the Big Five.